 clear as the noonday sun that you were right."
 Then you will hear

 the Well done! from Jehovah, your heavenly Father, for your faith and obedience.
 "The

 legal case is before [God], and so you should wait anxiously for

 A Letter to our beloved Brothers and Sisters:

 We all know what great love Jehovah has for his people.
 He did not provide the

-ransom at such great cost to himself by sending his son to die for us, just to
+ransom at such great cost to himself by sending his only-begotten Son to die for us, just to

 leave us to ourselves when we meet up with immense problems and crisis in our

 lives that would prevent us from continuing on the narrow road to life.
 Jehovah

 cares for each one of us and is very tender in his affection.
 (Matt.
 7:13-14;